thlorenz/browserify-devdupe/README.md

 Don't use this in production - hence the name - instead you should [`npm dedupe`](https://npmjs.org/doc/cli/npm-dedupe.html) your package and run the normal browserify instead.

-**browserify-dedupe** is solely in existance to solve one problem: `npm dedupe` does not work with linked sub modules.
+browserify-devdupe is solely in existance to solve one problem: `npm dedupe` does not work with linked sub modules.

 So **if you don't plan to use `npm link` or `ln -s`** in your development process **this is not for you** and you can stop reading now.
-At the same token if you are sure that all libraries that need to be deduped have the same version you will also not need this since **browserify@2.29.0 already dedupes modules with exact same file content**.
+At the same token if you are sure that all libraries that need to be deduped have the same version you will also not need this since **browserify@2.29.0 or greater already dedupes modules with exact same file content**.

+## What it does

-While [dynamic-dedupe](https://github.com/thlorenz/dynamic-dedupe) solves dedupe breaking for server side modules as long as they have the exact same versions, **browserify-dedupe** does the same for modules bundled with browserify, except that it allows you to give a [dedupe-criteria](#criteria).
-Therefore if you need all your dependencies to always pull in exactly one instance of a library i.e. backbone, you can use **browserify-dedupe** to redirect all modules depending on older versions to the latest common denominator.
+While [dynamic-dedupe](https://github.com/thlorenz/dynamic-dedupe) solves dedupe breaking for server side modules as long as they have the exact same versions, browserify-devdupe does the same for modules bundled with browserify, except that it allows you to give a [dedupe-criteria](#criteria).

+Therefore if you need all your dependencies to always pull in exactly one instance of a library i.e. backbone, you can use browserify-devdupe to redirect all modules depending on older versions to the latest common denominator.

 ```js